slhodak/dictionary/README.md

 #### Example Entries
 ```
 Tranche:
-one of a series of payments to be paid out over a specified period,
+One of a series of payments to be paid out over a specified period,
 subject to certain performance metrics being achieved.
-It is commonly used in
-venture capital (VC) circles to refer to the fundraising rounds used to fund startup
+It is commonly used in venture capital (VC) circles to refer to incremental payouts of a fundraising round.
-companies.

 Another definition:
 This would be the second definition in the dictionary.
 And so on...